Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word could means the probability of something:

-I could tell you the truth but I'm not sure you believe me.“I could tell you the truth, but I'm not sure you'll believe me.
+I could tell you the truth but I’m not sure you believe me.“I could tell you the truth, but I’m not sure you’ll believe me.”

 Coud you do me a favour?– Could you do me a favor?

-them- them, them
+them- to them, theirs

 [ðəm]

-Word them is an object pronoun and translates as "them", "them":
+Word them is an objective pronoun and is translated as "them", "their":

 Can you see them?– Do you see them?